eProsima/Fast-DDS-docs/docs/fastdds/discovery/server_client.rst

 *****************

 Each *client* must keep a list of locators associated to the *servers* to which it wants to link.
-Each *server* specifies its own locator list and must be populated with ``RemoteServerAttributes`` objects with a valid ``metatrafficUnicastLocatorList`` or ``metatrafficMulticastLocatorList``.
+Each *server* specifies its own locator list and must be populated with |RemoteServerAttributes-api| objects with a valid ``metatrafficUnicastLocatorList`` or ``metatrafficMulticastLocatorList``.
 In XML the server list and its elements are simultaneously specified.
 Note the ``metatrafficUnicastLocatorList`` or ``metatrafficMulticastLocatorList`` are elements of the ``RemoteServer``